-1.00 credit (15 hours): 15 lecture hours Prerequisite: TCM Pathology and Diagnosis 1 & 2
+I.00 credit (15 hours): I5 lecture hoursPrerequisites: TCM Pathology andDiagnosis I & 2

-This course continues the study of the Four Examinations, undertaking an in-depth analysis of signs and symptoms with an emphasis on the development of diagnostic skills.
+This course continues the study of the Four Examinations.
+Focusing on inquiry, an in-depth analysis of signs and symptoms is undertaken with an emphasis on the development of diagnostic skills.